muriloglasser/3D-ragdoll-implementation/README.md

 # Overview
 This Unity 3D project showcases a dynamic ragdoll system, allowing players to control a character using a joystick, execute punches, stack defeated enemies on their back to generate money, and purchase upgrades to enhance the gameplay counting stacked enemies.

+## Important Notice

+Please be aware that all assets in this project are intended for use only within the scope of this project.
+While you are allowed to use these assets in other projects, self-publishing or any form of public distribution is strictly prohibited.

+Thank you for your understanding and cooperation.

 ## APK for test
 [Download APK](https://github.com/muriloglasser/3D-ragdoll-implementation/blob/Readme-update/Punch%20Game.apk)